tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Fixes
 +++++

-* waptexit: fix waptexit not closing of witing for running tasks but auto upgrade has been disabled
+* waptexit: fix waptexit not closing if waiting for running tasks but auto upgrade has been disabled.

 * fix events reporting from service's tasks.